How to Build a Low‑Cost Home Chemistry Lab for Kids: Step‑by‑Step Guide

 Making It a Routine

 Turn the lab into a weekly “science night.”
-Pick a day, set a timer for 30‑45 minutes, and let the kids choose an experiment from the DIY Science Lab list.
+Pick a day, set a timer for 30‑45 minutes, and let the kids choose an experiment from the DIY list.
 Consistency builds confidence and keeps the curiosity alive.

 Final Thoughts